jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/auto-refresh.md

 - **Interval**: Refresh at regular intervals (e.g., every 2 hours, every 30 minutes)
 - **No schedule**: Disable all scheduled refreshes (auto-refresh and manual only)

+!!! tip "Multiple Schedules"
+    You can add multiple schedules to a single playlist.
+For example, you could set both a Daily schedule at 6:00 AM and an Interval schedule every 4 hours to refresh the playlist both at a specific time and at regular intervals throughout the day.

 ## Legacy Scheduled Tasks

 For old playlists where custom schedules do not exist, the original Jellyfin scheduled tasks are still used: